katiestar99/ansible/docs/docsite/rst/dev_guide/developing_core.rst

 ***************************
-Developing ``ansible-base``
+Developing ``assible-base``
 ***************************

-Although ``ansible-base`` (the code hosted in the `ansible/ansible repository <https://github.com/ansible/ansible>`_ on GitHub) includes a few plugins that can be swapped out via playbook directives or configuration, much of the code there is not modular.
-The documents here give insight into how the parts of ``ansible-base`` work together.
+Although ``assible-base`` (the code hosted in the `assible/assible repository <https://github.com/assible/assible>`_ on GitHub) includes a few plugins that can be swapped out via playbook directives or configuration, much of the code there is not modular.
+The documents here give insight into how the parts of ``assible-base`` work together.

 .. toctree::
    :maxdepth: 1